 Luciole is known for an extremely warm on-board atmosphere, and the vessel has a relaxed "country French" ambiance.
 The saloon is large and welcoming, with comfortable seating and dining areas.
-The welcoming deck was garnished with colorful flowers.
+The welcoming deck is garnished with colorful flowers and herbs.

 The Luciole offers cruising in ultimate comfort and relaxation!

 - Up to 4 cabins available per cruise without single supplement

 - Daily excursions and entry fees to:

 - Auxerre, a medieval town, and its magnificent cathedral